I Want To...

 Institutional scholarships and grants are also “need based.”
-Students who wish to be considered for JHU scholarship funds must complete the Need Access financial aid application.
+New students who wish to be considered for JHU scholarship funds must complete the CSS Profile financial aid application.
 Parental income and student income information is required on this application to determine scholarship eligibility.
 Program eligibility:

 Note: These scholarship funds are not made available to graduate students.
-Therefore, these students are not required to complete the Need Access application.
+Therefore, our graduate student population are not required to complete the CSS Profile application.
 Scholarship or grant funding for graduate students are awarded through their department and not the Financial Aid Office.

-In addition to completing the FAFSA and Need Access applications to determine eligibility for federal and institutional loans and scholarships, students will be required to complete additional forms in preparation for award packaging.
+In addition to completing the FAFSA and CSS Profile applications to determine eligibility for federal and institutional loans and scholarships, students will be required to complete additional forms in preparation for award packaging.
 The additional documents are determined by the financial aid application that has been submitted to the Financial Aid Office.

 - Sibling/Spouse Enrollment Certification Form -- The enrollment of sibling and/or spouse in college impacts the student and parent contribution in the calculation of scholarship eligibility.
 (The student’s sibling must be supported by the parent to be counted in the calculation for scholarship.)
 Students are required to submit verification of enrollment from the school that the sibling or spouse is attending.
 Scholarship eligibility will be recalculated if certification of enrollment in college is not provided by the specified deadline.
-Siblings or spouse must be attending college on at least a half-time basis.
+Siblings or spouse must be attending college on a full-time basis at a U.S. institution.

 - Parent Non-Tax Filing Statement – Required if the parent does not file income taxes for specified academic year reporting.